GioBonvi/GoogleContactsEventsNotifier/README.md

 We have given the script access to the resource it needs to work: now the last step is granting it the rights to access those resources.
-To do so click on the menu "Run" -> "notifStart".
-You will be prompted to "Review authorizations": do it and click "Allow" (You can read the full list of the permissions and why they are required [here][Permissions list]).
+To do so click on the menu `Run->notifStart`.
+You will be prompted to "Review authorizations": do it and click `Allow` (You can read the full list of the permissions and why they are required [here][Permissions list]).
 From this moment on you will always receive an email before any of your contacts' birthday (You should have set how many days before at the beginning).